rubo77/Lalumo/dev/plan.md

 - User reports: 2_2_chords_stable_instable progress is always reset to 0 when re-entering from nav.
 Investigate if progress is stored in localStorage and if it is part of the reset logic.
   - Progress is stored in localStorage and updated in checkStableInstableMatch, but may not be loaded correctly when re-entering activity; likely cause of reset to 0.
   - Progress is now loaded from localStorage on activity entry to prevent reset to 0.
+- User requested improved XML minification in webpack config for strings-*.xml: remove leading spaces/tabs.
+- User does not want XML files copied to the root directory; only in app/.
+- Webpack config for XML minification is being debugged due to syntax error.
+- XML minification is now verified to work for all output locations (including public/), with no leading whitespace in lines.
+- Progression messages for 2_2_chords_stable_instable (levels 1-6) have been added to HTML and both English and German resource files.
+- New feature: In 2_2_chords_stable_instable, when the play button is pressed again, the same chord should repeat until the user gets it right.

 ## Task List
 - [x] Update concept documentation to specify single-flag/multi-activity unlock